The cones of effective cycles on projective bundles over curves: Introduction

 \begin{prop} The map $\cone^{(i)}:\Eff^i(\bP(E_1))\to\Eff^i(\bP(E))$ is an isomorphism for $i\leq n-r_1-1$.\end{prop} A rigorous construction for the coning map will be given in the proof where it will be clear why it is well defined.
 The proof of Proposition \ref{p:us2} is the more technical part of the main result.

-.2cm It is a consequence of Theorem \ref{p:t} that $E$ is semistable if and only if $\Eff^k(\bP(E))=\Neff^k(\bP(E))$ for all (or for any) $k\in\{1,\ldots,n-1\}$ (see Lemma \ref{efnef}).
+.2cm The following statement is a consequence of Theorem \ref{p:t} and will be proved as Lemma \ref{efnef}: \begin{prop} Let $C$ be a smooth projective curve and let $E$ be a locally free sheaf of rank $n$ on $C$.
+Then $E$ is semistable if, and only if, for all (any) $k\in\{1,\ldots,n-1\}$ we have that $\Eff^k(\bP(E))=\Neff^k(\bP(E))$.\end{prop}

 It is natural to ask what happens if we work over an arbitrary smooth complex projective polarized variety $(V,H)$ with slope semistability in the sense of Mumford.
-Thomas Peternell suggests that if $E$ is slope unstable on $V$, then one should be able to find a pseudo-effective but not nef cycle on $\bP(E)$ in a natural way.
+Thomas Peternell suggests that if $E$ is slope unstable on $V$, then one should be able to find a pseudoeffective but not nef cycle on $\bP(E)$ in a natural way.
 In the application at the end of the paper we prove this result.
 We also construct an example showing that pseudo-effectivity and nefness need not be equivalent properties for cycles on $\bP(E)$ with $E$ a slope semistable bundle on $\mathbb P^2$.

-.2cm The author is greatly indebted to Robert Lazarsfeld for suggesting the main problem and for sharing his intuition on many aspects of this paper.
+\begin{paragraph}{Acknowledgments.} The author is greatly indebted to Robert Lazarsfeld for suggesting the main problem, and for sharing his intuition on many aspects of this paper.
 Thomas Peternell suggested the application, for which the author is grateful.
-Thanks also go to William Fulton and Victor Lozovanu for helpful discussions.
+Thanks also go to William Fulton and to Victor Lozovanu for helpful discussions.\end{paragraph}